iancero/checkthat/README.md

 #> ✔ all data checks passing
 ```

-### Fuzzy helpers
+### Flexible helpers

 The remaining helpers include `some_of()`, `whenever()`, and
-`for_case()`.
-Although they are not strictly “fuzzy” in the mathematical
+`for_case()` and are more flexible than their basic counterparts.
-sense (or in the tactile sense), they’re optimized for the kind of
+They’re optimized for the kind of semi-approximate data checking you are
-semi-approximate data checking you are likely already doing by eye.
+likely already doing by eye.

 For most people, this involves a general sense of what most of the data
 should look like most of the time, but not exact knowledge of specific
 proportions or counts.
 For example, you might have good reason to think
 `some_of()` the `cyl` values should be greater than 4, but you don’t
 know exactly how many.
-Instead, you know it should probably be
+However, you do know it should probably be
 `at_least` 30%, but `at_most` 25 total cases in your dataset.
+Anything
+outside that range would be implausible and so you want to guard it with
+`check_that()`.

 ``` r
 mtcars |>